Kitchen floor planks removed near a dishwasher to expose underlayment and check for persistent moisture under the floor

 • Replacing moisture-damaged underlayment sections

 Moderate repairs often prevent the problem from progressing into more serious structural damage.
-However, delaying corrective action increases the likelihood of further deterioration.
+However, do not reinstall flooring over damp underlayment or a wet subfloor just because the surface looks dry.
+Delaying corrective action or closing the floor too soon increases the likelihood of further deterioration.

 Major Structural Repairs